 In an article by the ATP Tour Staff, Korda would say, “I kind of feel comfortable playing against these bigger guys.”

-The cherry on top of everything mentioned above is that he is very strong physically, which is a trait that is almost required of champions nowadays.
+The cherry on top to everything mentioned above is that he is very strong physically, which is a trait that is almost required of champions nowadays.

 In an article by Richard Evans, Ivan Lendl was quoted saying, “I hit some balls with him a couple of years ago over at the IMG Academy in Bradenton and saw plenty of promise.”
 “More so now because, having watched him these past few days in Paris, he has overcome a couple of weaknesses I had noticed.
 He is obviously much stronger, which does not surprise me as he has been working with Radek Stepanek’s physio Marek Vseticek, who is as good as Jez Green [Alexander Zverev’s trainer] in that department.”